 For the 2021 season, Dollywood’s Splash Country one-day tickets for visitors age 10 to 61 cost $49.95 (plus tax); two-day passes set you back $69.95 and three-day passes $79.95.
 (There are special rates for kids younger than 10 and for seniors.)

 You can also spring for the $109 Season Pass (payment for which can be split into three installments), or combine your unlimited Dollywood’s Splash Country fun with the Dollywood theme park proper via the $189 Super Pass.

-New for 2020, meanwhile, Dollywood’s Splash Country is offering a Water Park Dining Pass that covers meals at the resort for Splash Country Passholders and Super Passholders.
+New for 2021, Dollywood’s Splash Country is offering a Water Park Dining Pass that covers meals at the resort for Splash Country Passholders and Super Passholders.